cgwire/awesome-cg-vfx-pipeline/README.md

   a complementary tool to PureRef or another [Board tool](#board-ref).
 * [PureRef](https://www.pureref.com/) - A simple software to generate a board with your local pictures, or from your browser.

+### Look Dev
+* [Gaffer](https://github.com/GafferHQ/gaffer) - Gaffer is a great toolbox, it's a VFX application that enables look developers, lighters, and compositors to easily build, tweak, iterate, and render scenes.

 ## Libraries